torico-tokyo/bootstrap-meek/site/content/docs/5.0/migration.md

 ### JavaScript

 - The default value for the `fallbackPlacements` is changed to `['top', 'right', 'bottom', 'left']` for better placement of popper elements.
+- All the events for the dropdown are now triggered on the dropdown toggle button and then bubbled up to the parent element.

 ## v5.0.0-beta1